lfiaschi/advanced-pymc-marketing-examples/blogs/optuna_pymc_marketing_blog.md

 **Critical Interpretation Notes**:
 1. These "optimal" parameters are specific to our synthetic dataset and single test period
-2. Parameter importance analysis with only 20 trials should be viewed skeptically
-3. The difference between the best (294.71) and median (~310) CRPS is modest
+2. The difference between the best (294.71) and median (~310) CRPS is modest in this dataset
-4. In real applications, validate that different hyperparameters lead to meaningfully different business decisions
+3. In real applications, validate that different hyperparameters lead to meaningfully different business decisions (differences ~5 can be ignored)

 ### Step 6: Final Model with Optimal Parameters